HDSP NV De-habilitation Program

 Boy was I wrong.

 Absolutely and without a doubt, the worst of the worst.
-In the short time, 90 days, that I've been here within this restrictive unit I've witnessed unchecked violence, coercion, extortion, drug abuse, overdoses, 3 attempted suicides and "senior" officers feeding inmates food which had fallen on the filthy unit floor before being placed on the serving trays and given to inmates.
+In the short time, 90 days, that I've been here within this restrictive unit I've witnessed unchecked violence, coercion, extortion, drug abuse, overdoses, 3 attempted suicides and "senior" officers feeding prisoners food which had fallen on the filthy unit floor before being placed on the serving trays and given to prisoners.

 According to the HDSP BMU Manual: "The Behavior Modification Unit (BMU) will house inmates who have been housed in segregation for 90 days or longer, to assist in the reintegration into a lower custody level."

 How I ended up here isn't much of a mystery.
 About 4 weeks after arriving at HDSP, while I was still in the "Fish Tank" I made the mistake of telling the case worker that I was appealing my jury conviction and needed request forms for the law library.
 At which point I was advised that I was being "sent to BMU."
 From that moment on, all access to the legal materials I require for my case have been denied despite numerous verbal and written grievances.
 In fact I spent the first 9 weeks in BMU confined in my cell without so much as a book to read.
 My only contact with the administration was the initial interview with the token mental health worker who advised me that "this rehabilitation program is the warden's baby."